And the views expressed by the host of this program, documented to be almost always right now, 99.6% of the time.

 Interesting.

-This is this is folks, I'm not making this up.
+Folks, I'm not making this up.

 This is how they are going to determine who gets an education.

-This is how they why take over the student loan program to put yourself in charge of who gets in.
+This is how they, why take over the student loan program to put yourself in charge of who gets in.

 But the reality is what it is.